Saimun-Rahman-Sunny/Lavika-Trends-Sales-Analysis/README.md

 ## Project Overview

-This project is a comprehensive analysis of the 2022 sales data from Lavika Trends, an online clothing retailer.
+This project is a comprehensive analysis of the 2022 sales data for Lavika Trends, an e-commerce clothing retailer.
 The goal of this analysis is to uncover sales trends, understand customer behavior, and identify opportunities for business growth.
 This project showcases skills in data cleaning, analysis, and visualization using Microsoft Excel.

 ---